 “Yeah,” I answer.
 “Just some thinking.
 About me opening up and all that unmanly stuff.”

 Alazne stands on her tiptoes and gives me a sweet kiss on the lips.
-I grab her by the waist and press my lips against hers for a couple of seconds.
+I grab her by the waist and press my mouth against hers for a couple of seconds.
 When we pull away from each other, still holding on to each other’s hands, she offers me a sheepish smile, a slightly contrite one.

 “Why would I pressure you about something you don’t want to do, when we already have such great times together?
 I’m selfish.
 I’m loving the fish exhibits and this whole day you prepared for me.
 Let’s keep enjoying it.”